Shop Talk

 Consolidating Ideas

-The team gathered to present our "sketches" and refine them into a cohesive set of low-fidelity wireframes.
-I had us add our flows to a Figjam file and briefly present our concepts.
-Afterward, we reviewed each flow, discussing the best ideas, solidifying necessary features, and determining key screens.
-We combined elements from each flow, adding notes to clarify features.
+The team gathered to present our "sketches" and combine them into a cohesive set of wireframes.
+I had us add our flows to a Figjam file and briefly present our concepts, then we reviewed each flow, discussed the best ideas, solidified necessary features, and determined key screens.
 By the end, we had a clear list of agreed-upon features and screens, with everyone’s input reflected.

-With a unified vision, we divided the work: each team member was assigned one of the four main flows—style quiz, appointment booking, client-side call, or associate-side call—to turn into a low fidelity prototype for testing.
-If time allowed, we could also work on the dashboards.
+With a unified vision, we divided the work: each team member was assigned one of the four main flows—style quiz, appointment booking, client-side call, or associate-side call—to prototype.

-All research and initial ideation took only a few days, so we could quickly present the client with a well-informed plan.
-We shared the flows we intended to develop, our project schedule, and our intention to design our solution with a specific bent towards clothes shopping, and got client approval before moving into the next design phase.
+We reported back to the client on the flows we intended to develop, our project schedule, and our intention to design our solution with a bent towards clothing retail, and got approval.

 Low Fidelity Wireframes